 Chicago police say Merrill drove the white car that took shooters to the party where Natalia was killed.

-"To see my daughter on the table with a gunshot wound to the forehead that will change somebody's life," said her father Nathan Wallace.
+"To see my daughter on the table with a gunshot wound to the forehead that will changed somebody's life," said her father Nathan Wallace.

-The Wallace family said Natalia loved drawing and coloring, saying something in Chicago has to give.
+The Wallace family said Natalie loved drawing and coloring, saying something in Chicago has to give.